openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/annotations/annotations.rst

 An *user-defined annotation* must be defined at top-level, otherwise a compile-time error occurs.

+An *user-defined annotation* can not be extended (inheritance is not supported).

 The name of an *user-defined annotation* can not coincide with a name of other entity.

 .. code-block:: typescript